Data-driven control of input saturated systems: a LMI-based approach: Setting and control objectives

 of length

-obtained by feeding the plant with a saturated input designed to be \emph{persistently exciting} of order $n_{x}+1$, where persistence of excitation is defined as follows. \begin{defn}[Persistence of excitation] A discrete time signal $v(k) \in \mathbb{R}^{n_u}$, $k=0,\ldots,T$ is persistently exciting of order $L$ if the Hankel matrix $V_{0,L,T-1}$ is full row rank. \end{defn} In this setting, our goal translates into designing from data a stabilizing state feedback gain $K$ as in \eqref{eq:feedback}, satisfying one of the aforementioned design conditions: an endeavor that we aim here to undertake via a \textquotedblleft hybrid\textquotedblright \ approach stemming from the one presented in \cite{Bre:23}.
+obtained by feeding the plant with a saturated input designed to be \emph{persistently exciting} of order $n_{x}+1$, where persistence of excitation is defined as follows. \begin{defn}[Persistence of excitation] A discrete time signal $v(k) \in \mathbb{R}^{n_u}$, $k=0,\ldots,T$ is persistently exciting of order $L$ if the Hankel matrix $V_{0,L,T-1}$ is full row rank. \end{defn} This implies that the input $u^d$ is designed to be persistently exciting and that the rank property is not lost in $v^d$ due to the saturation effect.
+In this setting, our goal translates into designing from data a stabilizing state feedback gain $K$ as in \eqref{eq:feedback}, satisfying one of the aforementioned design conditions: an endeavor that we aim here to undertake via a \textquotedblleft hybrid\textquotedblright \ approach stemming from the one presented in \cite{Bre:23}.

-\begin{rem}[On data collection] Since one can only select $u^{d}$ and not its saturated counterpart $v^{d}$, the input sequence should be chosen to avoid recurrent saturations, which may lead to a poor excitation of the plant. \end{rem}